- What Is It?

 What is Ascaris lumbricoides?
 What do Ascaris worms look like?

 Ascaris lumbricoides, also known as roundworm, Ascaris worms, or giant roundworm, is a nematode parasite that can infect humans by residing in the gastrointestinal tract or in other areas of the body such as the lungs.
-The worms have a worldwide distribution but are most common in tropical and subtropical areas where humans have poor sanitation and where human feces is used as soil fertilizer.
+The worms have a worldwide distribution but are most common in tropical and subtropical areas where humans have poor sanitation and where human feces are used as soil fertilizer.
 Many individuals infected show no symptoms, but abdominal discomfort and/or cough are two major symptoms of infection.

 Worm infections (helminthic or helminth infections) are a group of diseases caused by parasites transmitted through contaminated soil.
 These parasites include whipworms, hookworms, and roundworms (Ascaris and Strongyloides that cause strongyloidiasis).
 The diseases they cause are termed helminthiasis.
 This article is limited to Ascaris lumbricoides infections.